ACM-VIT/sticky-links/README.md

   * run the project ( shortcut: ⌘ R)
 ---

-## Overview

-This is a simple to do app, wherein you save links to your favourite websites, videos and articles built using swift.
-Users can add new links, categorise them and view them inside the app itself.

-To the Contributors, run the project, add new features, improve UI and database!

-Don't forget to add your name and details under Contributors.
-Happy Coding!

-Please consider leaving a ⭐ if you like the repository and our organisation :)

----
 ## Usage
 <!-- How To, Features, Installation etc. as subheadings in this section. example-->